It’s what we have: the written, the inscribed, the “given” –

 All texts, sounds and images compiled in the framework of the

 practice of Augustin Maurs.

 webdesign Benedikt Reichenbach

-A ‘dynamic accent’ (accent of force), the “curving” of a continuity.
+A ‘dynamic accent’ (accent of force), the “curving” of a (musical) continuity.

 Cet espace d’air intellectuel, ce jeu psychique, ce silence pétri de pensées qui existe entre les membres d’une phrase écrite, ici, est tracé dans l’air scénique, entre les membres, l’air et les perspectives d’un certain nombre de cris, de couleurs et de mouvements.